dimagi/commcare-hq/corehq/apps/userreports/README.rst

        }
    }

-“Add Days” expressions
+"Add Days" expressions
 ^^^^^^^^^^^^^^^^^^^^^^

 Below is a simple example that demonstrates the structure.
-The expression below will add 28 days to a property called “dob”.
+The expression below will add 28 days to a property called "dob".
 The date_expression and count_expression can be any valid expressions, or simply constants.